marcelpatrick/create-a-new-external-isaaclab-project/README.md

 │   │   │   ├── ... (official Isaac Lab tasks)
 │   │   │   └── your_cube_stacking_task/  ← You add your stuff here
 ```
-Problem: If NVIDIA releases Isaac Lab v2.0, you have to manually merge your changes with their updates.
-Messy.
+Problem: If NVIDIA releases IsaacLab v2.0, you have to manually merge your changes with their updates.
+Makes it more messy to find all the changes they made to the IsaacSim project and how they conflict with your code because now you modified the IsaacSim project itself in your local instance.

-Option B: External project (your own separate folder)
+### Option B: External project (your own separate folder)
-Your code lives in its own folder, completely outside Isaac Lab.
-It just imports Isaac Lab as a dependency.
+Your code lives in its own folder, completely outside the IsaacLab project.
+Doesn't modify IsaacLab's original folder structure.
+It imports Isaac Lab as a library dependency.

 ```
 ┌─────────────────────────────────────────┐